MetaLang/d-articles/std-variant is everything cool about d.md

 });
 ```

 Which version of the code would _you_ want to have to read, understand, and modify?
-For me, at least, it's the second,
+For me, at least, it's the second -
-no question.
+no contest.